 Also Available On

 Obscure Asian horror games are something I’m a sucker for.
 I know the gameplay and controls will probably be awful, but you’re in for one scary ride, and that’s what matters the most.
-Detention is a 2D adventure game which takes place in Communistic China back in the 50’s.
+Detention is a 2D adventure game that takes place in Communistic China back in the 50s.
 You walk around solving simple puzzles and unravel a somewhat confusing and convoluted story.
-The atmosphere is very surreal and the slow pace of the game helps drives this home.
+The atmosphere is very surreal and the slow pace of the game helps drive this home.

-With that said, Detention is a must play for horror fans or anyone who likes 2D adventure games.
-You’re going to have to go into this expecting a lot of scares and simple puzzle solving rather than a memorable story or characters.
-The art style is fantastic, the music and sound effects all jive together to create a disturbing experience that you really can’t get in most Western horror games.
+With that said, Detention is a must-play for horror fans or anyone who likes 2D adventure games.
+You’re going to have to go into this expecting a lot of scares and simple puzzle-solving rather than a memorable story or characters.
+The art style is fantastic, and the music and sound effects all jive together to create a disturbing experience that you really can’t get in most Western horror games.